0xPolygonMiden/miden-client/docs/docs/usage/library/how_to_develop.md

 # How to use the library

-In order to use the Miden Client library in a Rust project, you need to include it as a dependency.
+In order to use the Miden client library in a Rust project, you need to include it as a dependency.
 In your project's `cargo.toml`, add:

 ````toml
 miden_client = { package = "miden-client", git = "https://github.com/0xPolygonMiden/miden-client", branch = "main" }
 ````

-## Instantiating the client
+## Client instantiation

 Currently, the client is generic over the `NodeRpcClient` and the `DataStore`.
 The current supported store is the `SqliteStore`, which is a SQLite implementation of the incoming `Store` trait.